 If an UPDATE Request is received that updates attribute(s) specified as MA (see oneM2M TS-0001 [6]) or updates attribute(s) included in the announcedAttribute attribute:

 Compose an UPDATE Request primitive by including the updated attribute(s) with their associated updated value(s) The Hosting CSE shall not include a Primitive Profile Identifier parameter in the UPDATE request primitive even if one is included in the received UPDATE request.
+If an attribute has an identifier type (i.e. CSE-ID, AE-ID, resource identifier), the Hosting CSE shall convert the value of this attribute to an identifier format (see oneM2M TS-0001 [6] table 7.2-1) required by the announcement target(s) where the UPDATE Request will be sent to (step 2).

 Send the UPDATE Request to all CSE(s) represented by the URI(s) in the announceTo attribute of the original resource.